 Furthermore, the COVID-19 pandemic could affect our employees or the employees of research sites and service providers on which we rely, including CROs, as well as those of companies with which we do business, including our suppliers and contract manufacturing organizations, thereby disrupting our business operations.
 Quarantines and travel restrictions imposed by governments in the jurisdictions in which we and the companies with which we do business operate could materially impact the ability of employees to access preclinical and clinical sites, laboratories, manufacturing site and office.
 These and other events resulting from the COVID-19 pandemic could disrupt, delay, or otherwise adversely impact our business.
-Further information relating to the risks and uncertainties related to the ongoing COVID-19 pandemic are contained in the section titled "Item 1A.
-Risk Factors."
+Further information relating to the risks and uncertainties related to the ongoing COVID-19 pandemic is contained in the section titled "Risk Factors" in Part II, Item 1A of this Quarterly Report.